 To evaluate the time needed to fully charge the battery using WPT, we obtained its charge curves with the assembled battery placed 2~mm away from the transmitting coil of a Qi compatible charging station.
-An ammeter was plugged into the plus cable of the Li-ion cell, while a voltmeter was connected to the positive and negative leads of the cell was measured using the oscilloscope.
-The measured curves are shown with solid lines in Fig.~\ref{fig:Prototype}(c).
-The first $17$~minutes correspond to the constant-current (CC) charging mode at $i_{\text{CC}} = 100~\text{mA}$, which is characterized by a rapid voltage increase.
-After that, the STC4054 chip performed a transition to the constant-voltage (CV) mode, which is characterized by a gradual decrease in charging current accompanied by a slow increase in $V_{\text{cell}}$.
-After $95$~minutes of charging, the current falls below the cut-off current, which is defined as $0.1i_{\text{CC}}$, at which point the charging is considered complete and the STC4054 chip disconnects the cell from the charging source.
-For comparison, charge curves have also been obtained for a planar received coil in the shape of a rounded rectangle with a $40.5$~mm length and $30.5$~mm width, $14$~turns of a wire consisting of two parallel monolithic enameled copper conductors with a circular cross-section and a diameter of $0.4$~mm, which are soldered together at their ends, with an inner $22.5 \times 10.5~\text{mm}^2$ empty space, placed atop the same charging station and connected to receiver circuitry identical to that used in the battery prototype.
-The resulting charge curves shown with dashed lines in Fig.~\ref{fig:Prototype}(c) demonstrate no significant difference compared to our prototype with a curved receiving coil.
+An ammeter was plugged into the positive cable of the Li-ion cell, while the voltage $V_{\text{cell}}$ across the positive and negative leads of the cell was measured using the oscilloscope.
+The measured curves are shown with solid lines in Fig.~\ref{fig:ChargeCurve}.
+The first $22$~minutes correspond to the constant current (CC) charging mode at $I_{\text{CC}} = 100~\text{mA}$, which is characterized by a rapid voltage increase.
+After that, the STC4054 chip made a transition to the constant voltage (CV) mode, which is characterized by a gradual decrease in charging current accompanied by a slow increase in $V_{\text{cell}}$.
+After $95$~minutes of charging, $I_{\text{cell}}$ falls below the cut-off current, defined as $0.1I_{\text{CC}}$, at which point the charging is considered complete and the STC4054 chip disconnects the cell from the charging source.

 Finally, we evaluate the efficiency of the wireless charging.
 The detailed procedure and results are described in the Supplementary Material~\cite{Supplementary}.
 The efficiency decreases with the distance $h$ between the transmitting and receiving coils, as well as the state of charge (SoC) of the battery, with the highest value being 28\% for $h = 0~\text{mm}$ and $\text{SoC} = 0\%$.
 The most prominent loss channels are WPT losses with $\eta_{\text{AC-AC}}(h, \text{SoC}) \le 50\%$, DC-DC converter losses with $\eta_{\text{DC-DC}}(\text{SoC})$ in the range of 40\%--80\%, as well as STC4054 charger losses with $\eta_{4054}(\text{SoC})$ in the range of 66\%--83\%.
 Low values of $\eta_{\text{AC-AC}}$ correspond to the coupling $k < 0.75$ between the transmitting and the bent receiving coils.
 Therefore, the main strategy for efficiency improvement would be the replacement of the DC-DC converter and the STC4054 charge controller by a specialized integrated circuit that would utilize the Qi feedback loop to implement CC-mode and CV-mode charging control by regulation of the transmitted power.